 Then there’s the Icelandic Sheepdog, a hardy, smart and loving family dog.
 It is so adorable and beloved that its owners will ignore the incredible shedding this little animal is capable of all year round.
 Read more about the overachieving charmer that is the Icelandic Sheepdog here.

 But the most famous of the Icelandic farm animals is without a doubt the Icelandic horse.
 It’s such a big deal that we wrote a special blog about it.
 It has a special status being a highly protected species meaning no other horse breed is allowed in the island.
 It also means that you can’t bring a horse back if you export it which is the most heartbreaking fact for the national equestrian team that regularly competes in the Icelandic Horse World Championships abroad and is forced to leave their champion horses behind.
 But the Icelandic horse is gaining such popularity all over the world that rehoming it abroad is no problem at all.

 Are there any insects in Iceland?

 And in case you were wondering, there are insects in Iceland.
 They are however quite tiny, not scary, pretty much harmless and no real nuisance to humans or other animals.
-The occasional tick is found a few years apart, an event that usually makes the news, wasps and blackflies can bite but are easily avoided and slugs can pester vegetables gardens, but that’s about it.
-A common misunderstanding is to mistake the abnormally large crane fly (daddy longlegs) with a mosquito, but these are gentle and rather disorientated giants that are mainly a nuisance because they tend to fly blindly into unsuspected humans and die in their windowsills moments later.
+The occasional tick is found a few years apart, an event that usually makes the news, wasps and blackflies can bite but are easily avoided and slugs can pester vegetable gardens, but that’s about it.
+A common misunderstanding is to mistake the abnormally large crane fly (daddy longlegs) for a mosquito, but these are gentle and rather disorientated giants that are mainly a nuisance because they tend to fly blindly into unsuspecting humans and die in their windowsills moments later.